A Complete Idiot's Guide to Cuba

 Tourist's Visa

 You can buy it directly at the airport, but always try to have it first.
-Arriving in Cuba without a visa is forbidden and your airline will require it at luggage check-in.
+Arriving to Cuba without a visa is forbidden and your airline will require it at luggage check-in.
 You can also buy the tourist visa through your travel agency.
 A tourist visa costs around 20 dollars.

 Although rarely needed as an identification document, the tourist visa is a mandatory document in Cuba, which everyone must take out, even children.
 In case of loss, immediately notify the nearest immigration office, they will notify the airport agents, who will make you a duplicate.
 If you happen to leave your visa at home or at the hotel and you arrive at the airport without it, tell the immigration agents that you lost it, because if you say that it stayed with you, they will force you to go and look for it, and you will miss your flight!